Chart Color Schemes

 Miller has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-"Infrastructure changes significantly influence an area's performance.
-AreaSearch identified two projects likely impacting this region: Avala Apartments Miller, M5 Motorway Westbound Upgrade, Busby Social Housing for Seniors, and Fifteenth Avenue Smart Transit (FAST) Corridor.".
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified two projects that may impact this region.
+Notable projects include Avala Apartments Miller, M5 Motorway Westbound Upgrade, Busby Social Housing for Seniors, and Fifteenth Avenue Smart Transit Corridor.
+The following details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.